FAQs

 • We don’t, although National Cervical Screening Program sends out reminders to women every five years, or more frequently depending on each woman’s medical needs.
 We send your screening to the Cervical Screening Program to trigger the next reminder.

-• Yes, please book with one of our friendly general practitioners in Northbridge.
+• Yes, please book with one of our friendly general practitioners in Northbridge or Joondalup.

 • Referrals from agencies or health professionals you’re working with are helpful, but not required.
 You can book yourself into most of our programs directly by ‘self-referring’.
 Head to Contact to get in touch.